Yug-Gupta1212/Kinwell/README.md

 ## 📋 Overview

 **KinWell** is a modern, mobile-first, AI-powered preventive healthcare application tailored for **rural and semi-urban communities in India**.
-It provides an intuitive, offline-first interface designed to empower both individuals and ASHA (Accredited Social Health Activist) workers with critical health tools — all accessible on low-end devices..
+It provides an intuitive, offline-first interface designed to empower both individuals and ASHA (Accredited Social Health Activist) workers with critical health tools — all accessible on low-end devices...

 ## ✨ Features